Revature-WellNet/Front-End/README.md

     - A user can add new vaccines to the hospita system
     - A user can delete unused allergies from the hospital system
     - A user can delete unused vaccines from the hospital system
+ - '/rooms'
+    - This route directs the user to assigning a patient to a room
+    - A user can assign a patient to a Hospital Room by dragging his name card from the waiting room and dropping it to an available hospital room.
+    - A room can only have one patient at a time
+    - After assigning a patient to a hospital room the user can proceed to the diagnosis

 Models:
 - Covid-Verification